How To Protect Yourself from Google Chat Scams?

 Are romance scams and sextortion the same?

-Yes.
-“Sextortion” is another name for a romance scam.
+“Sextortion” is a type of romance scam.
 The terms “sex” and “extortion” are combined to indicate fraud by threatening the victim via their sexual images and videos.

 I just started dating this guy I met online.
 How do I know if he’s a scammer?